shsagir/play-area-sync/docs/private-composer-repos-old.md

 You can now install the key in your (companies) private Composer repository.
 You can re-run this hook at any time.
 However, it will always generate a *new* key-pair and remove the old one.

-### Generating a public key for a New App
+### Generating a public key for a Professional App

-With the New Apps you can create a new SSH keypair for your App, using the `keygen` command.
+With the Professional Apps you can create a new SSH keypair for your App, using the `keygen` command.

 ```bash
 ssh git@deploy.eu2.frbit.com keygen your-app